ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/subdaily_details/worked_example_new.md

 The current implementation (`pmodel.FastSlowPModel`) is a conversion of Giulia's original R code used for the JULES paper, although it extends that code to add slow acclimation of the `xi` parameter.
-The equations in that implementation are hard-coded to the Prentice et al (2014) equations for the C3 pathway.
+The equations in that implementation were hard-coded to the {cite:t}`Prentice:2014bc` equations for the C3 pathway.

-This version:

-1. Takes an existing P Model object fitted with _any_ of the existing calculation methods for optimal `chi`.
-This includes the `prentice14` model but also the existing `c4` and `c4_no_gamma`.
+This implementation takes all of the same arguments as the standard {class}`~pyrealm.pmodel.pmodel.PModel` class, used to fit a model that exhibits instantaneously optimal behaviour.
+This allows users to select between the different optimal chi estimation options, including those representing C4 pathways and water stress.

-2. The optimal chi calculations now have the option to assert the `xi` values to be used.
+This uses the new optimal chi calculations, which provide the option to assert the `xi` values to be used.
 In the normal P Model, the expected `xi` is used, but now we can also take the same forcing variables and recalculate with lagged `xi`.

-So the new implementation takes a P Model, calculates the daily optimal values during the acclimation window (as before), applies a lag (as before), but can now use the existing `pyrealm` optimal `chi` mechanism to estimate `chi`, `ci`, `mc` and `mj` using lagged `xi`.
-The lagged `vcmax` and `jmax` are calculated using the same `jmax` limitation scheme as the original model and then `Ac` and `Aj` are calculated as usual.
+So the new implementation takes a PModel environment, calculates the daily optimal values during the acclimation window (as before), applies a lag (as before), but can now use the existing {class}`~pyrealm.pmodel.optimal_chi.OptimalChi` methods to estimate `chi`, `ci`, `mc` and `mj` using lagged `xi`.
+The lagged `vcmax` and `jmax` are calculated using the `jmax` limitation scheme specified by the user and then `Ac` and `Aj` are calculated as usual.

 I think this is also a better user interface.
-The subdaily calculation is applied to an existing P Model and uses all the same settings, so a user just needs to set the acclimation window and how strong a lag to apply (`alpha`).
+The subdaily interface is very similar to the existing P Model implementation and uses all the same settings, so a user just needs to set the acclimation window and how strong a lag to apply (`alpha`).
+The new code also provides a simple wrapper to automatically convert an existing standard `PModel` instance to a `SubdailyPModel`.

 Note that this _can_ also be used with the experimental optimal chi methods:
 Aliénor's soil moisture approaches and Rodolfo's rootzone stress.
 This makes